bvbohnen/x4-projects/API Functions.md

 ### Simple Menu API Cues

+* Reloaded

+  Dummy cue used for signalling that the game or ui was reloaded.
+Users that are registering options menus should listen to this cue being signalled.

+* Clock

+  Dummy cue used for signalling when the menu system is requesting an update, approximately every 0.1 seconds.
+This will continue to trigger during game pauses, unlike MD delays.
+Users may listen to this to trigger widget property updates.

+  Pending development.

 * Register_Options_Menu

   Register an options menu, which will be accessible as a submenu of the normal game options.